Decoding NOTAMs: Hanoi to Hong Kong

 Flying in thunderstorms

-Captain Judy’s Corner: Flexibility is the Key to Safety in a Thunderstorm Thunderstorm flexibility is essential for all pilots.
+Thunderstorm flexibility is essential for all pilots.
 The Citation was at FL370 (37000’) when I saw a thunderstorm building in the distance.
 I was amazed to watch and feel this energy from a far distance.
 The cumulonimbus clouds were building higher than the jet’s altitude.
 The lightning brightened the darkening sky.
 Are thunderstorms really all that dangerous?
 Every student pilot dreads the thunderstorm.
 Thunderstorms are part of summer weather in Florida, and most pilots here know to respect them.
+The first thing they learn is flexibility.
 Thunderstorms are one of nature’s most powerful forces and a weather hazard that are dangerous for all pilots.
-Flying too close to these powerful beasts can end in disaster. … Read more
+Flying too close to these powerful beasts can end in disaster.
+Pilots must understand thunderstorms and … Read more

 Density Altitude Article

-Captain Judy’s Corner: Density Altitude After all, airplanes don’t feel.
-Or, do they?
 How does hot, humid air affect flying?
 The cockpit felt like a sauna in the Arizona heat.
 Not only was I enduring the summer heat, but so was the airplane.
 How might an airplane suffer from heat?
 After all, airplanes do not feel?
 Or do they?
 Flying on a cool Florida morning or evening, you will notice ample runway remaining before lift-off and how eager the airplane climbs.
 Fly on a hot, muggy afternoon, and the runway remaining before lift-off will be far less.
 The airplane would climb much slower, as well.
-Temperature, pressure, and moisture (dewpoint) in the air affects our airplanes’ performance: an increase required … Read more
+Temperature, pressure, and moisture (dewpoint) in the air affects our airplanes’ performance: an increase required in runway length, a reduced climb rate, and decreased performance in cruise and … Read more

 Epic Chat Close